Conor247/TaskMananger/README.md

 ``
 PUT /update/task/{id}
 ``
-* Update a single task by passing its id as a parameter.

-* This also requires a JSON request body payload.
+* Update a single task using a JSON request body payload and task id.

 ```json
 {